 The Endangered Species Committee, sometimes called the "God Squad," is composed of high-ranking government officials and can grant exemptions that allow some operations to proceed even if they may harm protected species.

-Industry professionals say the gathering is a step toward balancing development and environmental protection.
+Industry experts say the gathering is a step toward balancing development and environmental protection.
 Holly Hopkins of the American Petroleum Institute told The New York Times that the meeting "is an important step toward making sure that offshore development can happen safely and responsibly while having as little effect on endangered species as possible."

-But conservationists and wildlife supporters say the change might make protections weaker for some of the Gulf's most at-risk species.
+In contrast, conservationists and wildlife supporters say the change might make protections weaker for some of the Gulf's most at-risk species.
 The area is home to many animals that are threatened or endangered, such as the sperm whale, the severely endangered Rice's whale (which is thought to number only 50 individuals), and the Kemp's ridley sea turtle.

 Steinhaus stated that her group and others are actively contacting federal officials to try to stop or reschedule the meeting.
 She went on to say that lobbying work will continue if policy changes occur.